The Early Years

 Endurance and Perseverance

-For 140 years, the mission of the original founders of this Society continues on through two dreadful World Wars, the Great Depression, and the great San Francisco Earthquake of 1906.
+For almost 150 years, the mission of the original founders of this Society continues on through two dreadful World Wars, the Great Depression, and the great San Francisco Earthquake of 1906.

 Our financial records indicate that no matter how dire the circumstances, not a month has gone by in these past 140 years in which we have not distributed charitable assistance to needy German women and children.